 Wednesday afternoons and Saturday mornings

-Celebrity sightings are almost as common as just-picked strawberries—plus basil, quince, snowpeas, and more—at this party-like market with three locations.
-Word is that L.A.’s A-list chefs tend to shop at Wednesday’s market on Arizona Avenue between 4th & Ocean.
+Celebrity sightings are almost as common as just-picked strawberries—plus basil, quince, mange tout and more—at this party-like market with three locations.
+The word is that LA’s A-list chefs tend to shop at Wednesday’s market on Arizona Avenue between 4th & Ocean.

-This L.A.
-County market runs as late as 8 p.m. during the summer—a nice way to catch a sunset and also take in some Long Beach history: The coastal location was the site of the 1932 Olympic rowing competition and the 1968 Olympic rowing trials.
-These days you’ll also find local produce, prepared food, and live music.
+This LA County market is open as late as 8 pm during the summer—a nice way to catch a sunset and also take in some Long Beach history: the coastal location was the site of the 1932 Olympic rowing competition and the 1968 Olympic rowing trials.
+These days you’ll also find local produce, prepared food and live music.

 The Orange County city’s Center Street Promenade is closed to cars for this lunchtime and afternoon market.
-It truly becomes a stroll-able promenade through produce vendors—lots of avocados, citrus, and herbs—crafts, and prepared foods like tamales, barbecue, and roasted corn.
+This means you can truly wander through the produce—lots of avocados, citrus and herbs—crafts, and prepared foods such as tamales, barbecued meats and roasted corn-on-the-cob.

 Little Italy Mercato, San Diego

-Tucked on one side of downtown, the San Diego neighbourhood of Little Italy is already a foodie magnet (with such restaurants as Juniper & Ivy and Craft & Commerce), and this market may feature as much prepared food as produce.
-After looking over the fruits and veggies, don’t miss the artisanal breads, gourmet guacamole, vegan bacon, and greens-rich smoothies.
+Tucked in on one side of the city centre, the San Diego district of Little Italy is already a foodie magnet (with restaurants such as Juniper & Ivy and Craft & Commerce), and this market may feature as much prepared food as produce.
+After looking over the fruit and veg, don’t miss the artisanal breads, gourmet guacamole, vegan bacon and greens-rich smoothies.

 Davis Farmers' Market, Davis